gvwilson/sensibleadventures/shapers/shapers.md

 Armor is heavy:
 it reduces the wearer's attack and defense bonus by 1 point if they're used to wearing it, and 3 points if they're not.

-When a character's HP reaches zero they are unconscious.
-What happens next depends on the situation.

 ## Shaping